Ineos 1:59 Challenge

 The Ineos 1:59 Challenge, held on 12 October 2019, was an attempt by Kenyan athlete Eliud Kipchoge to break the two-hour mark for running the marathon distance, which he achieved in a time of 1:59:40.2.
 The event was specifically created for Kipchoge and held in Vienna, Austria to help market the Nike ZoomX Vaporfly 4%.
 Kipchoge had previously attempted to run a two hour marathon at the Breaking2 event organised by Nike in 2017, but he fell short by 25 seconds.
 He then went on to run a world record marathon at the 2018 Berlin Marathon before British chemicals company Ineos announced the attempt in May 2019.
 41 pacemakers, rotating in and out in groups of 7, assisted Kipchoge throughout the attempt.

-Due to the presence of the pacemakers, delivery of hydration by bicycle, and the lack of open competition, the achievement was not eligible to be ratified as a marathon world record, and is not recognized as such by World Athletics.
+Due to the presence of the pacemakers, delivery of hydration by bicycle, and the lack of open competition, the achievement was not eligible to be ratified as a marathon world record, and was not recognized as such by World Athletics.
+The two-hour barrier was first broken under record-eligible conditions by Sabastian Sawe in the 2026 London Marathon, with a time of 1:59:30.

 Background

-The sub-2 hour marathon had "afflicted the marathon since about 2011" at which time the world record was 2:03:59 held by the Ethiopian Haile Gebrselassie.
-Gebrselassie stated in 2011 that the 2 hour mark could be broken in 20 to 25 years.
-Glenn Latimer, "one of the leading authorities on marathon running in the US", believed that the record would plateau around the 2:02 mark, an opinion shared by Kenyan runner Samuel Wanjiru.
+The possibility of a sub-two-hour marathon had attracted increasing discussion since about 2011, at which time the world record was 2:03:59 held by Ethiopian runner Haile Gebrselassie.
+Gebrselassie said in 2011 that the two-hour mark could be broken in 20 to 25 years.
+Athletics manager Glenn Latimer believed that the record would plateau around the 2:02 mark, an opinion shared by Kenyan runner Samuel Wanjiru.
 Extrapolating the fall in marathon world record times, Francois Peronnet of the University of Montreal predicted that the two-hour mark would be broken in 2028.
 In 2017, The Economist reported that the average decrease in the marathon record was 8 seconds per year for the previous 50 years and 9.4 seconds per year for the previous 20 years.
-If the record continued to reduce at either of these rates, then the 2-hour barrier would be crossed in 2040 or 2036, respectively.
+If the record continued to reduce at either of these rates, then the – barrier would be crossed in 2040 or 2036, respectively.
 It also stated that the range of peak ability was between 1:57:58 and 2:00:47.
 A 2019 study by Simon Angus of Monash University predicted that the barrier would be crossed in May 2032 with an odds of success level of 1 in 10 and that the peak ability is 1:58:05.